 - Attracting pollinators.

 Marijuana isn’t the only plant to produce trichomes, but its psychoactive properties are almost unique.
-What isn’t known is why specific phytocannabinoids such as THC are produced.
+What isn’t known is why specific phytocannabinoids, such as THC, are created.
 It is theorized that THC is an antimicrobial.
 Plants are susceptible to germs but don’t have an immune system like animals.
 As a result, they need to produce a range of chemicals to keep them safe against infection.

 However, it seems as if strains with high levels of THC are no more resistant to pest infestations and pathogens than low THC strains.
-THC itself could help protect marijuana plants from UV light.
-Ultimately, while scientists have yet to find a definitive reason for the development of phytocannabinoids, it seems likely that they serve a protective function at the very least.
+That said, THC itself could help protect marijuana plants from UV light.
+Scientists have yet to find a definitive reason for the development of phytocannabinoids.
+However, it seems likely that they serve a protective function at the very least.

 At this point, you need to activate cannabinoids such as THC and CBD through the process of decarboxylation.
 It is a fancy term for exposing the cannabinoids to enough heat for a specific period.
 During decarboxylation, chemical compounds lose carbon atoms and release CO2 (this process can also occur due to environmental stresses).

 THCA gets converted into THC, CBDA gets converted into CBD, and so on.
-At this point, cannabinoids can be broken down into other cannabinoids through exposure to oxygen, a process known as oxidation.
+At this point, cannabinoids are potentially broken down into other cannabinoids through exposure to oxygen, a process known as oxidation.
 CBD can be oxidized into CBND or CBE, for instance.

 How Do Phytocannabinoids Interact with Our Endocannabinoid System (ECS)?

 As we already mentioned, the ECS is contained within the human body.
-While marijuana has been around for thousands of years, we weren’t really aware of how weed interacts with the body until recently.
-Remember, the substance has been prohibited in the United States since 1937, and the nation used its vast international influence to ‘encourage’ other countries to follow suit.
+While marijuana has been around for thousands of years, we weren’t aware of how it interacts with the body until recently.
+Remember, the substance has been prohibited in the United States since 1937.
+America subsequently used its vast international influence to ‘encourage’ other countries to follow suit.

-As a result, while scientific advancement was occurring in other fields, we continued to be left in the dark about cannabis.
-Although the brain’s opiate receptor was discovered in 1973, we didn’t know that the brains of mammals have receptor sites that respond to the chemicals found in weed until 1988, when it was discovered by William Devane and Allyn Howlett.
-These sites became known as cannabinoid receptors, and two have been identified to date (CB1 and CB2) although scientists now believe there is a third which is called GPR55.
+As a result, while scientific advancement was occurring in other fields, we were left in the dark about cannabis.
+The brain’s opiate receptor was discovered in 1973.
+However, we didn’t know that the brains of mammals have receptor sites that respond to the chemicals found in weed until 1988.
+William Devane and Allyn Howlett discovered this fact.

-In 1992, the endocannabinoid anandamide (AEA),was discovered at Jerusalem’s Hebrew University.
-The same research team later discovered endocannabinoids such as 2-AG, DEA, and 2-AGE.
+In 1992, the endocannabinoid anandamide (AEA) was discovered at Jerusalem’s Hebrew University.
+The same research team later found endocannabinoids such as 2-AG, DEA, and 2-AGE.

-Anandamide is often known as the ‘bliss molecule’ and is a cannabinoid the body produces naturally that happens to mimic THC closely.
+Anandamide is often known as the ‘bliss molecule.’
+It is a cannabinoid the body produces naturally that happens to mimic THC closely.
 When you use marijuana, THC enters the body and binds with the CB1 and CB2 receptors, just like anandamide.
 This process activates neurons in the body.

 Anandamide regulates activities such as appetite, mood, pleasure, and memory.
-There is also research which suggests that the cannabinoid causes ‘runner’s high’, a feeling of euphoria associated with exercise.
+There is also research that suggests the cannabinoid causes ‘runner’s high’, a feeling of euphoria associated with exercise.

-The ECS performs a variety of tasks, but its main goal is to ensure the body is in a state of homeostasis.
+The ECS performs a variety of tasks, but its primary goal is to ensure the body is in a state of homeostasis.
 Whenever an imbalance is detected, the body synthesizes cannabinoids that interact with the CB receptors.
 The result is the stimulation of a chemical response that helps bring the body back to its state of balance.
-However, everyone’s ECS is unique, and some people have a Clinical Endocannabinoid Deficiency.
+However, everyone’s ECS is unique, and some people have a clinical endocannabinoid deficiency.

-As the rate of endocannabinoid production can vary significantly from one person to the next, and the level of CB receptors in our bodies is also different, the potential impact of phytocannabinoids on your ECS is hard to predict.
+The rate of endocannabinoid production can vary significantly from one person to the next.
+Also, the level of CB receptors in our bodies is different.
+Therefore, the potential impact of phytocannabinoids on your ECS is hard to predict.

-Therefore, if your body doesn’t produce enough cannabinoids, it could have an impact on anandamide or 2-AG.
-If you are in this situation, consuming marijuana, and its cannabinoids could compensate for the lack of natural cannabinoid production.
-It is a process comparable to that of women using synthetic hormone replacement therapy to counteract the effects of the menopause.
+If your body doesn’t produce enough cannabinoids, it could have an impact on anandamide or 2-AG.
+If you are in this situation, consuming marijuana and its cannabinoids could compensate for the lack of natural cannabinoid production.
+It is a process comparable to that of women using synthetic hormone replacement therapy to counteract the effects of menopause.

 Interestingly, a study by D’Souza et al., published in Biological Psychiatry: Cognitive Neuroscience and Neuroimaging in 2016, found that prolonged use of weed reduces the number of CB1 receptors available for activation.